-For rail applications, the PANDOSCOPE is used as a non-destructive rail track ballast fouling and formation condition assessment
+- Non-destructive rail track ballast and formation condition assessment

 Other PANDOSCOPY applications include tunnels and underground space condition assessment, pavement works platforms and concrete segregation.

-In rail applications, the PANDOSCOPE measures geotechnical and geophysical aspects of the track bed and provides pseudo-continuous track monitoring with the following outcomes:
+In rail applications, the PANDOSCOPE® measures geotechnical aspects of the track bed and can provide the following outcomes:

-- Layer characterisation for ballast and subgrade (identification, thickness, water content (qualitative), estimation of the soil grain size distribution and ballast condition (ballast fouling) assessment)
+- Layer characterisation for ballast and formation (identification, thickness, water content (qualitative), estimation of the soil grain size distribution and ballast condition (ballast fouling) assessment)